Everything you need to know about planning an engagement session

 If you are entirely open to location and have no preference then I will do my best to choose a location that will suit your personalities and interests after talking with you both.

 Madison and Elliott chose to do their session at a local greenhouse.
 They frequent the greenhouse often on dates and that’s actually where I met them, so it had sentimental value for them.

 2. The best times for engagement sessions

 Choosing a time for your session is an important factor in how your final images will look.
 The most popular time to shoot is usually around sunset, during ‘golden hour’ which is an hour before.
 Golden hour is also an hour after sunrise, but often that is super stinking early in Alaska, soooo yeah, haha.
 These times of day are when the sun is lowest in the sky and casting beautiful glowy orange light across everything.
 This light is perfect for very warm and romantic photos.
-I go over light and different types a little more in depth over on another blog post: How to Use Light in Your Photographs.

 Remember the mountains